Objective To assess the impact of different subsets of symptomatic hand osteoarthritis (OA) on pain and disability.

-Methods: From 308 hand OA patients a group with CMCJ symptoms only (group I, n=20) was identified as well as groups with symptoms at the interphalangeal joints (IPJs) only (group II, n=138), and symptoms at both sites (group III, n=150).
+Methods From 308 patients with hand OA a group with carpometacarpal joint (CMCJ) symptoms only (group I, n=20) was identified as well as groups with symptoms at the interphalangeal joints (IPJs) only (group II, n=138), and symptoms at both sites (group III, n=150).
 Hand pain and function, assessed with the AUSCAN, were compared between groups using linear mixed models.
-Radiological OA was assessed using the Kellgren-Lawrence grading scale.
+Radiological OA was assessed using the Kellgren–Lawrence grading scale.

-Conclusion: In symptomatic hand OA, CMCJ OA contributes more to pain and disability than IPJ OA.
-Hence, treatment of CMCJ OA should be emphasized, even if it coincides with IPJ OA.
+Conclusion In symptomatic hand OA, CMCJ OA contributes more to pain and disability than IPJ OA.
+Hence, treatment of CMCJ OA should be emphasised, even if it coincides with IPJ OA.

 Statistics from Altmetric.com